top of page

 Ypthima doleta (female, upper and underside, sexes similar - slightly larger than Y. asterope)

-Ypthima albida (waiting on field image)
+Ypthima albida (waiting on field images)

-formosa.jpeg
+Tirumala formosa.jpeg

-formosa.jpeg
+Tirumala formosa.jpeg

 Tirumala formosa (upper and underside, males and females similar)

-petiverana.jpeg
+Tirumala petiverana.jpeg

-petiverana.jpeg
+Tirumala petiverana.jpeg

 Tirumala petiverana ((upper and underside, males and females similar)